29 FAQs about personal injury.

-- How much compensation can I claim for an injury?
+- How much compensation can I claim for a personal injury?

-- Can I claim for payments I had to make as a result of the injury, such as medical care?
+- Can I claim for payments I had to make as a result of a personal injury, such as medical care?

-- Do I have to accept NHS treatment or can I claim the costs of private medical care?
+- Do I have to accept NHS treatment for a personal injury or can I claim the costs of private medical care?

-- Can I claim for losses I suffered as a result of the injury, such as lost earnings?
+- Can I claim for losses I suffered as a result of a personal injury, such as lost earnings?

-- Can I claim compensation for the pain and emotional suffering?
+- Can I claim compensation for the pain and emotional suffering of a personal injury?

 - Can I claim compensation for my legal expenses in a personal injury claim?